 I hate to burst the bubble of anyone who ever had a mother tell them that they could do anything, but you can’t.
 Not everyone is well-rounded in every possible field.
-There’s a good reason for that too, if we were we wouldn’t be hiring people to work with us because we’d already be an ace at their job!
+There’s a good reason for that too, if we were, we wouldn’t be hiring people to work with us because we’d already been an ace at their job!

-What buzzwords have worked well in your resume?
+What buzzwords have worked well on your resume?

 Ready to start landing more interviews with ease?
 Grab The Ultimate Resume Template Bundle, it contains 3 resume templates, 2 cover letter templates, a resume cheatsheet, instructions, and an action verb list to make your resume shine!